GSA/digitalgov.gov/content/posts/2019/03/2019-03-26-a-year-in-life-a-pif.md

 ---

-{{< img src="zach-goldfine" >}}
+{{< img src="zach-goldfine-pif" >}}

 _Zach Goldfine is a PIF currently working with the Veterans Administration's Chief Technology Officer to get benefits to veterans more quickly._